Doubly robust and computationally efficient high-dimensional variable selection: Background: The PCM test and the HRT

 \subsection{Holdout Randomization Test}

-In this section, we describe the holdout randomization test (HRT), displayed as Algorithm~\ref{alg: hrt}, which is identical to Algorithm 2 of \citet{Tansey2018} except the estimation of $\law(\prx)$, which the latter authors assumed known.
+In this section, we describe the HRT (Algorithm~\ref{alg: hrt}), which is identical to Algorithm 2 of \citet{Tansey2018} except the estimation of $\law(\rx)$, which the latter authors assumed known.
 As before, we divide our data into two halves, $D_1$ and $D_2$.
-On $D_2$, we learn the function $\widehat{m}(\prx) \equiv \widehat{\E}[\pry \mid \prx]$ and the law $\lawhat(\prx)$.
+On $D_2$, we learn the function $\widehat{m}(\rx) \equiv \widehat{\E}[\ey \mid \rx]$ and the law $\lawhat(\rx)$.
 On $D_1$, we compute the mean-squared error (MSE) test statistic

-Next, we exploit the fact that under the null hypothesis, the conditional distribution $\law(\prx_j \mid \prx_{\minus j}, \pry)$ is the same as $\law(\prx_j \mid \prx_{\minus j})$, for which we have the estimate $\lawhat(\prx_j|\prx_{\minus j})$.
-Therefore, we can approximate the distribution of $T^{\textnormal{HRT}}(\srx, \sry)$ conditional on $\sry, \srx_{\minus j},D_2$ by resampling $\widetilde \srx_i \indsim \lawhat(\srx_{i,j}|\srx_{i,\minus j})$ $B_{\textnormal{HRT}}$ times for each $i=1,\ldots,n$.
+Next, we exploit the fact that under the null hypothesis, the conditional distribution $\law(\ex{j} \mid \rx{\mj}, \ey)$ is the same as $\law(\ex{j} \mid \rx{\mj})$, for which we have the estimate $\lawhat(\ex{j}|\rx{\mj})$.
+Therefore, we can approximate the distribution of $T^{\textnormal{HRT}}(\mx, \cy)$ conditional on $\cy, \mx{\bullet}{\mj},D_2$ by resampling $\exk{i}{j} \indsim \lawhat(\ex{i}{j}|\rx{i}{\mj})$ $B_{\textnormal{HRT}}$ times for each $i=1,\ldots,n$.
 In particular, we can approximate the following conditional quantile: